ahmed-moubtahij/k-means/README.md

 A data point is to be wrapped with the `kmn::DataPoint<T, D>` type, with `T` an arithmetic type and `D` the point's dimensionality. `T` and `D` can be implicit through CTAD as shown in the above example.
 All data points must naturally have the same dimensionality.

 ## TODO
-- Write unit tests.
-    - A given input X will have N reference outputs which the actual output has to compare against (their mean or any of them) within a tolerance.
-    - Do this for differently typed (range-wise, value type-wise, cv-qualification-wise) X inputs.
 - *sarah@#includecpp*: Output range of indices mapping each point to its cluster.
     - take an input range of data points, and an output range of indices
     - create a vector of k means, and a vector of sizes of each cluster